Evidence 0

 For the organisation: informal investigation by a line manager — outside the procedural framework — is a direct route to any subsequent finding being challenged on procedural grounds.

 Formal complaints are investigated by trained investigators under terms of reference, with witnesses interviewed under documented conditions.
-Informal fact-finding by the first-line manager contaminates those conditions in two ways: it primes the witnesses before formal interviews, and it exposes the complainant before they have consented to disclosure beyond HR.
+Informal fact-finding by the line manager contaminates that in two ways: it primes witnesses before formal interviews, and exposes the complainant before they've consented to disclosure beyond HR.

 For Tom: his confidentiality request has been broadened to the HR Director before he has been asked.